Hope is being able to see that there is light despite all of the darkness.

 That is the question nagging at me.

 Yes, I know that I whine a lot in these essays.
 I do it for a few reasons.
-One is that even though I get an amazingly massive amount of hits - 120-150 unique visitors a day - I am certain no one reads this.
+Even though I get an amazingly massive amount of hits - 120-150 unique visitors a day, which surprises me since I have done no search engine optimization.
+I am very certain that no one reads this.
 The reason for creating this was to make it public enough that I would try to make my journal coherent and at least spell a word or two correctly; on occasion.
 I am not a good writer.

 The second reason is that I have no one to talk to.
 It may seem weird, but whining is a decent coping mechanism for me.
 I write out my thoughts, and my mind clears up, which is helpful from time to time.

-I have been told that I have excellent coping skills and can get through things without much problem, and supposedly a lot of people can’t.
+I have been told that I have excellent coping skills and can get through things without much problem.
+Supposedly, a lot of people can’t.
 I get knocked down, either literally or figuratively.
-Usually both, and I whine a lot and mope but come out of it with new goals or at least able to function to improve some parts of my life even if I am still clinging to what smacked me.
+Usually both, and I whine a lot and mope but come out of it with new goals or at least be able to function enough to improve some parts of my life even if I am still clinging to what smacked me.
 I am far from perfect.

 I am already coming out of this latest setback with a few modest plans for projects around the house and even two somewhat simple programming projects.
-One will assist me when I can exercise again, and the other helps me fulfill my desire to be useful and helpful to others.
+One will assist me when I can exercise again.
+The other helps me fulfill my desire to be useful and helpful to others.
 I am even sketching out a plan for remodeling my walk-in closet.
 I know what made me think to do it, but I don’t know why I have this need to do it.
-I have the materials needed for more than half of the project and am just needing to wait until I can use my shoulder.
+I have the materials needed for more than half of the project and just need to wait until I can use my shoulder.